yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 Once you have decided on the best way to organize your code, please answer the following questions by including a text file `design.txt` at the root directory of your problem set repository.

 1. How did you apply the MVC pattern in this problem set?
 Explain how you decided to organize the code for your game objects with an entity-relationship diagram for your implementation of the game.
-With the entity-relationship model diagram as a start, build a module dependency (class) diagram for the entire project.
+With the entity-relationship model diagram as a start, build a class diagram for the entire project.
 The entity-relationship model is an abstract and conceptual representation of your data.
 An entity is a unique thing that can exist independently in your design.
 Each entity must have a set of unique attributes.
 A relationship captures how two or more entities are related to each other.
 Relationships also may have attributes.
 The entity-relationship diagram shows graphically the entity and the relationship sets, including the cardinality of the relationship (e.g. one-to-one, one-to-many, many-to-one).

+  To summarize, your class diagram should:
+  - Show the attributes, methods of each class and additional relevant information about them.
+  - Relationships between classes should also be shown.
+Show the instance-level (association, composition) and class-level relationships (generalization, realization) where appropriate.
+  - Allow a developer who hasn't seen your code base before to let them have a high-level understanding of your software.

-Please follow the conventions as discussed in lecture.
-Save your diagram as `mdd.png` and include it in the root directory of your problem set repository. **(10 points)**
+  Save your diagram as `class-diagram.png` and include it in the root directory of your problem set repository.
+If you would like to add more diagrams that you find helpful, feel free to add them in, and make indicate it inside `design.txt`. **(10 points)**

 2. Explain why you decided on your chosen design over alternative designs. **(5 points)**